 SONG homes, built from 2002-2004, are more customized than FROG homes, yet most are built from Structurally Insulated Panels (SIPs).
 Others are timber-frame construction and there is one straw-bale duplex.
 Fourteen out of 30 SONG homes have photovoltaic panels on their roofs.

 TREE homes take the concept of air-tight homes to a new level with the use of Passive House design.
 This design, thought by many to be the most stringent building code in the world, utilizes extremely tight air-sealing of the homes, and walls that are a foot deep, filled with insulation.
 Continuous fresh air ventilation is pre-warmed by an Energy Recovery Ventilator (ERV).
 This European design is very comfortable with no drafts, and the homes almost heat themselves by the occupants body heat.

 Solar Powered: Solar panels generate over half of our electricity needs.
-In addition to rooftop panels on SONG roofs, both FROG and TREE will have 50 Kw ground-mounted arrays.
-In TREE, this electricity will be used for the four-story Common House, with its 15 apartments.
-Most of the 25 houses in TREE will have both solar electric and solar hot water.
+In addition to rooftop panels on SONG roofs, both FROG and TREE have 50 Kw ground-mounted arrays.
+In TREE, this electricity is used for the four-story Common House, with its 15 apartments.
+Most of the 25 houses in TREE have both solar electric and solar hot water.

 For the 50Kw array in FROG, you can see this flyer as well as a detailed article about the process of building the system from Home Power magazine.
 You can also see live production data from the system and live electric meter data from the households.

 Its Fun to Share: A culture of extensive sharing includes easy access to carpools, re-use of electronics, clothes, toys and furniture, as well as shared video and book libraries.